Saucier v. Katz: Background

-of Katz's arms, half-walking, half-dragging him, with his feet "barely touching the ground".
+of Katz's arms, half-walking, half-dragging him, with his feet "barely touching the ground."
 Saucier and Parker took Katz to a nearby military van, where, Katz claims, he was shoved or thrown inside.

 Katz brought an action in the United States District Court for the Northern District of California against Saucier and other officials pursuant to Bivens v.
-Six Unknown Named Agents, alleging that defendants had violated his Fourth Amendment rights by using excessive force to arrest him.
+Six Unknown Named Agents, alleging that the defendants had violated his Fourth Amendment rights by using excessive force to arrest him.

 Decision

-The Supreme Court in an opinion delivered by Justice Kennedy held that Saucier was entitled to qualified immunity.
+The Supreme Court, in an opinion delivered by Justice Kennedy, held that Saucier was entitled to qualified immunity.

 The Supreme Court held that qualified immunity analysis must proceed in two steps.
 A court must first ask whether "the facts alleged show the officer’s conduct violated a constitutional right."
-Then, if a constitutional right was violated, the court would go on to determine whether the constitutional right was "clearly established."
+Then, if a constitutional right were violated, the court would determine whether the constitutional right was "clearly established."

 In its 2009 decision in Pearson v.
 Callahan the Supreme Court modified the two-step immunity analysis imposed in Saucier to make its application less restrictive.
-Saucier required courts to confront the first prong of the analysis before they move on to the second, but Pearson says "the Saucier protocol should not be regarded as mandatory in all cases."
+Saucier required courts to confront the first prong of the analysis before they moved on to the second, but Pearson says, "the Saucier protocol should not be regarded as mandatory in all cases."

 Pearson goes on to say, "Our decision does not prevent the lower courts from following the Saucier procedure; it simply recognizes that those courts should have the discretion to decide whether that procedure is worthwhile in particular cases."